Xcential-Corporation/XSLTjs/README.md

 ## Release History

+* 0.0.53
+  * Fixes copying attributes in a different namespace

+* 0.0.52
+  * Fixes problem exiting child loops too early when processing XSLT nodes

+* 0.0.51
+  * Fixes problem exiting child loops too early when processing XSLT nodes

+* 0.0.50
+  * Fixes reference to DOM Parser

+* 0.0.49
+  * Fixes faulty edge conditions which arose from an update to @xmldom/xmldom

+* 0.0.48
+  * Fixes faulty edge conditions which arose from an update to @xmldom/xmldom

+* 0.0.47
+  * Fixes broken dependency

+* 0.0.46
+  * Updates dependencies
+  * Updates version number

+* 0.0.45
+  * Fix for xsl:copy-of of attributes
+  * Fix for xlt:transform root level matches

+* 0.0.44
+  * Adds a non-standard counter function

+* 0.0.43
+  * Removes workaround to problem working with boolean variables (0.0.39)

 * 0.0.42
   * Removes workaround to problem working with boolean variables (0.0.39)

 * 0.0.41
   * Fix to prevent temporary text from appearing in a document
   * Bumps various dependencies

 * 0.0.40
   * Bumps version number